Irfan Fandi: Personal life

-Irfan, along with his brother Ikhsan, served their National Service (NS) obligations for the Singapore Armed Forces (SAF) from 2016 to 2018.
-During their stint, they had continued to play and train professional football under the SAF Sportsmen Scheme by the Ministry of Defence (MINDEF) that gives special dispensation for local athletes with flexible timetables for sports events – including representing Singapore at international competitions.
+Irfan, along with his brother Ikhsan, served their National Service (NS) obligations for the Singapore Police Force (SPF) while Ikhsan served in the Singapore Armed Forces (SAF) from 2016 to 2018.
+During their stint, they had continued to play and train professional football under the Sportsmen Scheme by the Ministry of Defence (MINDEF) that gives special dispensation for local athletes with flexible timetables for sports events – including representing Singapore at international competitions.